l33tn00b/GettingReadyForSmartGrid/README.md

 ToDo:
 - Add conversion scripts from "The Timeframe"
 - Modify Conversion Scripts to crop screenshot (done)
-- Change background in selenium to white (for screenshot)
+- Change background in selenium to white (for screenshot) (doesn't work, so we invert the colors using Python Imaging Library (Pillow))
 - Add flask so we may serve the result directly from our container using Python

 #### Actionable Data